jcurry/ZenPacks.community.zplib.Redis/README.rst

 These elements are all created through the zenpack.yaml file in the main directory of the ZenPack.
 See http://zenpacklib.zenoss.com/en/latest/index.html for more information on zenpacklib.

+Note that if templates are changed in the zenpack.yaml file then when the ZenPack is reinstalled, the existing templates will be renamed in the Zenoss ZODB database and the new template from the YAML file will be installed; thus a backup is effectively taken.
+Old templates should be deleted in the Zenoss GUI when the new version is proven.

 The ZenPack uses the redis-py Python library which is automatically installed with Zenoss 4 and later.
 See https://pypi.python.org/pypi/redis for more information.
 Zenoss also automatically installs the redis package which is useful for checking and debugging - see http://redis.io/ .